ohil17yo36/ohil17yo36.github.io/_posts/2019-08-18-network-architecture-design.markdown

 - P : Perimeter
 - I : Intermediate
 - S : Safe

+Devices in 'S' zone are the most secure

+Devices in 'I' zone are less secure

+Devices in 'P' zone face the external internet

+### Connectivity requirement submission
+How do application developers of the firm submit their connectivity requirement ?

+In light of the recent `infrastructure as code` theme, we have come up with a `domain specific language` using a parser generator called `Antlr`

 <!--
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.